elephantshrews/ArchiveThrust/README.md

 ```
 For that, of course, pipx needs to be installed on the machine, just like Python3.
 # Configure
 You will need to set the following environment variables in your login file to run ArchiveThrust.
+Please copy the forms as they appear here and only change the username and password to your real username and password.

 - ST_USERNAME for the space-track.org username (of the form ST_LOGIN="username")
 - ST_PASSWORD for the space-track.org password (of the form ST_PASSWORD="password")